kovtonukanatol-cloud/cork-legal-demo/README.md

 You can view the live site here:
 **[Visit Live Site](https://kovtonukanatol-cloud.github.io/cork-legal-demo/)**

-> **Note:** If you just updated the files, it might take a minute for GitHub Pages to refresh.

 ## 🛠️ Features
 - **Responsive Layout:** Optimized for desktop, tablet, and mobile devices.
 - **Modern UI:** Clean, trustworthy aesthetic using Navy and Gold accents.